parklab/xTea/README.md

 	git clone --single-branch --branch xTea_long_release_v0.1.0 https://github.com/parklab/xTea.git
 	```
 3. pre-processed repeat library used by xTea
-	The file size is large, and please use
+	The file size is large, and please use git lfs (https://git-lfs.github.com/)
 	```
 	git lfs get
 	```
 	(or directly click and then save) to download the library file.
+4. Gene annotation file are downloaded from GENCODE (https://www.gencodegenes.org/human/release_33.html)

 ## Dependency

 1. bwa (version **0.7.17** or later, require the **-o** option), which can be downloaded from https://github.com/lh3/bwa.